shahshrey/Awesome-ai-agents/A2A/language-learning-academy/README.md

 # 🎓 Language Learning Academy - A2A Agent with LangGraph

 An intelligent AI-powered language learning assistant built with **A2A (Agent-to-Agent) SDK** and **LangGraph** for advanced conversational learning experiences.
-This agent provides vocabulary lessons, grammar explanations, conversation practice, and interactive quizzes across multiple languages.
+This agent provides vocabulary lessons, grammar explanations, conversation practice, and interactive quizzes across multiple languages with **full personalization** and **multi-language interface support**.

 ## 🌟 Features